MorphServe: Efficient and Workload-Aware LLM Serving via Runtime Quantized Layer Swapping and KV Cache Resizing: Introduction

 \section{Introduction}

 The rise of large language models (LLMs) has made efficient and reliable serving a core challenge in modern AI infrastructure.
-Systems like vLLM~\cite{kwon2023efficient_vllm} and TGI~\cite{tgi} optimize throughput via {\PagedAttention}~\cite{kwon2023efficient_vllm} and continuous batching~\cite{yu2022orca, sun2024llumnix, he2024deferred_llm_batching}, but assume fixed-precision execution and stable workloads.
-In contrast, real-world LLM workloads are dynamic and bursty~\cite{wang2024burstgpt, azure_LLM_inference_trace}, with fluctuating request rates and context lengths.
-Even brief load spikes can cause memory exhaustion or queueing delays, leading to SLO violations---e.g., higher time-to-first-token (TTFT) and time-per-output-token (TOPT)---that degrade user experience and system throughput.
+Systems like vLLM~\cite{kwon2023efficient_vllm} and Orca~\cite{yu2022orca} optimize throughput via {\PagedAttention}~\cite{kwon2023efficient_vllm} and continuous batching~\cite{yu2022orca, sun2024llumnix, he2024deferred_llm_batching}, but assume fixed-precision execution and stable workloads.
+In contrast, real-world LLM workloads are dynamic and bursty~\cite{wang2024burstgpt, patel2024splitwise, azure_LLM_inference_trace}, with fluctuating request rates and context lengths.
+Even brief load spikes can cause memory exhaustion or queueing delays, leading to SLO violations---such as increased time-to-first-token (TTFT) and time-per-output-token (TOPT)---that degrade both user experience and system throughput.

 One naive solution is to statically over-provision GPU resources to accommodate worst-case traffic spikes.
 However, over-provisioning leads to substantial cost inefficiencies during underutilized periods~\cite{jaiswal2025serving_provisioning, fu2024serverlessllm}.
 Moreover, edge deployments lack the flexibility for dynamic scaling altogether~\cite{cai2024edge_llm}.
 Thus, the inability to elastically match model resource usage to real-time demand results in either SLO violations under pressure, or significant resource waste during low-load intervals.